ArtemUNINOVA/ENHANCE_proj/data_acquisition_and_storage/README.md

 **The repository contains following elements:**
 - Folder with dataset in .xlsx format.
-The will be pre-processed by the Python script.
+This will be pre-processed by the Python script.
 - Python script that will pre-process dataset.
 This Python script is executed from within a Node-red flow.
 - JSON files that are needed to import the Node-red flows into the Node-red environment.